GoogleCloudPlatform/storage-samples/Automation.md

    - Verify the backup plan exists using the list command
    - Check the full backup plan name format
+   - Ensure you are using the correct location of the backup plan
    - Ensure you're in the correct project